lawalgodwin/alx-airbnb-database/normalization.md

 - Verified unique identifiers: Each table had a Primary Key.

 ### Step 2: Second Normal Form (2NF)
-- Checked for partial dependencies: All non-key attributes were fully dependent on the entire Primary Key.
+- Verified that non-key attributes depended entirely on the Primary Key.

 ### Step 3: Third Normal Form (3NF)
-- Removed transitive dependencies:
+- Checked for transitive dependencies:
-  - **Location**: Extracted `location` into a separate table (`Location`) to prevent redundancy and ensure data reusability.
+  - All non-key attributes depend directly on their respective Primary Keys.
+  - The `location` field was analyzed and retained in the `Property` table since it does not introduce redundancy or dependency on other attributes.

-## Normalized Schema
+## Final Schema
 ### User Table
 - Contains user-specific information.

 ### Property Table
-- Linked to the `Location` table to normalize location data.

-### Location Table
-- Stores unique location data.
+- Includes `location` as a direct property attribute.

 ### Booking Table
 - Manages property bookings by users.